FudaWiki/fudawiki-files/kabufuda/games/kyo-kabu.md

 **Kyō-Kabu [京かぶ - きょうかぶ, lit. "capital nine"]** is an [Oicho-Kabu](/en/kabufuda/games/oicho-kabu) variant, played using a [*Kabufuda*](/en/kabufuda) deck.

-> It is also attested to be played using Daini, a deck with a similar structure to Kabufuda.
+> It was also attested to be played using Daini, a deck with a similar structure to Kabufuda.
 {.is-info}

 > If you don't have a Kabufuda deck, you may use a standard Hanafuda deck with all Willow ![Icon for month 11](/hanafuda/icons/monthicon_11.png =20x) and Paulownia ![Icon for month 12](/hanafuda/icons/monthicon_12.png =20x) cards removed; the values of the cards will be based on the month order.